 Instead of a proof, how about an example?
 Open an Excel spreadsheet (or OpenOffice Calc, if you're an open-source kid).
-We are going to simulate the number of people who prefer politician X to Y.
+We are going to simulate the number of people who prefer politician X to Y. And we'll give R a break because for some people that's just too close to magic.

-We can do this because Excel has a simple function, RAND(), which picks a random number between o and 1.
+We can do this example because Excel has a simple function, RAND(), which picks a random number between 0 and 1.
 So in the first cell,A1, I type "=RAND()".
 I'm going to pick a fraction, 45% -- meaning that I will assume that politician X is supported by 45% of the population; in Excel this means that I will write, in cell B1, "=IF(A1<0.45,1,0)".
 [Excel has some of the most ponderous inelegant programming on the planet; this "IF" statement first gives the condition, "A1 < 0.45", that is to be determined to be either true or false, then after the comma "1" tells it to show the value 1 if true, then after the comma the "0" tells it to show the value 0 if false.]